UI is part of what makes people enjoy your site and recommend it to others.

 Next, remember to let your text breathe.
 The web isn’t a newspaper.
 You’re not going to run out of space.
-People can scroll for as long as they’re interested in the content, and readability is a good way to help people stay engaged.
-Space your lines by about 1.5 times the height of the font to leave some white space in between the lines, and space the letters in headlines out a little more, especially if they’re in all-caps (see the words “pillar page” at the top of this page).
+People can scroll for as long as they’re interested in the content, so readability is a good way to help people stay engaged.
+Space your lines by about 1.5 times the height of the font to leave some white space in between lines, and space out the letters in headlines a little more, especially if they’re in all-caps (see the words “pillar page” at the top of this page).

 Make Your Headers Stand Out

 Don’t be shy about your headers — they should stand out a lot from your body text.
 Size is the easiest way to do that.
-We generally advise that your font be twice as large as body copy for headers, three times for titles, and four times for major elements like heroes at the top of pages.
+We generally advise that fonts should be twice as large as body copy for headers, three times for titles, and four times for major elements like heroes at the top of pages.
 You can also make your font heavier, change the color, or switch to all-caps to make it stand out more.

 Learning About Layouts